 Jeep Wrangler JK Buyer’s Guide

-Known by many simply as the JK, the 2007 to 2017 Wrangler has been one of the most successful Jeeps ever produced, both from a sales and performance standpoint.
+Known by many simply as the JK, the 2007 to 2018 Wrangler has been one of the most successful Jeeps ever produced, both from a sales and performance standpoint.
 A large source of the JK’s triumph is due not only to its modern amenities that its predecessors lacked (hello, power windows and power door locks!), but also the convenience and practicality that the four-door Unlimited version brings to the table.
+While you can watch our full video review HERE, we are breaking down the details in the article below.

 Pre-2012, all JKs sold in the United States came with the 3.8L V6.
 Its power numbers are a bit underwhelming at 202 hp and 237 lb-ft of torque, but it’s livable when paired with the proper gear ratio to fit a given tire.
 Some of the most common issues include burning oil, intake manifold gasket failure and cracked exhaust manifolds.
 We’ve seen these engines destroy piston rings and spin main bearings with as little as 100,000 miles, but there are plenty of high-mileage ones still on the road today.
 Not every 3.8L is going to be a dud, but prepare yourself for the worst, just in case.